chicory root

 Cheat Sheet

-• Chicory is one of the most well-researched sources of inulin, a type of fiber that has little to no impact on blood sugar.
+• Chicory is one of the most well-researched sources of inulin, a type of fiber that has little to no impact on blood sugar already in the normal range.

 • Chicory root’s flavonoids may help your body function while defending it against daily toxins and stressors.